VincentS/Metanome-Wiki/Metanome-User-Guide.md

 ### Download
 You can download a Metanome build at https://www.hpi.uni-potsdam.de/naumann/sites/metanome/files/ .
 The deployment\<version\>.zip contains all Metanome binaries and a Jetty web server.
+Extract it to a location of choice.

+Please note that you should not copy or rename the deployment\<version\> folder if you started Metanome once.
+Due to the use of relative pathes, you would loose all your data within Metanome, because the data is then not correctly referenced any more!

 ### Start
 To start Metanome, extract the deployment<version>.zip and run either deployment<version>\run.bat if you are using Windows or deployment\<version\>\run.sh if you are using Linux.
 The scripts start the Jetty web server and automatically deploy Metanome.
 A console will show you the status of the deployment.
 When the console outputs "Started SelectChannelConnector@0.0.0.0:8080", your Metanome instance is running and ready to be used.